netbox-community/go-netbox/docs/VirtualDiskRequest.md

 ### NewVirtualDiskRequest

-`func NewVirtualDiskRequest(virtualMachine VirtualMachineRequest, name string, size int32, ) *VirtualDiskRequest`
+`func NewVirtualDiskRequest(virtualMachine BriefVirtualMachineRequest, name string, size int32, ) *VirtualDiskRequest`

 NewVirtualDiskRequest instantiates a new VirtualDiskRequest object This constructor will assign default values to properties that have it defined,